Involuntary Withdrawal Regulation 807

 |Effective Date:||February 17, 2011|

-This policy addresses the occasional situation where a particular student’s continued presence on campus poses a significant threat to him/herself, to others, or to the stability and continuance of normal school functions.
+This regulation addresses the occasional situation where a particular student’s continued presence on campus poses a significant threat to him/herself, to others, or to the stability and continuance of normal school functions.
 In these situations UNCSA officials may consider the appropriateness of (1) utilizing the regular student disciplinary system, including the Threat Assessment & Violence Prevention policy, (2) emergency involuntary commitment, or (3) involuntary withdrawal under this policy.

 Involuntary withdrawal is reserved for those cases where interim measures, such as a behavioral contract, are deemed inappropriate, are not feasible, or are not likely to be effective.